Michael Palmer (poet): Beginnings

-Work
+Work and recognition

-Palmer is the author of twelve full-length books of poetry, including Thread (2011), Company of Moths (2005) (shortlisted for the 2006 Canadian Griffin Poetry Prize), Codes Appearing: Poems 1979-1988 (2001), The Promises of Glass (2000), The Lion Bridge: Selected Poems 1972-1995 (1998), At Passages (1996), Sun (1988), First Figure (1984), Notes for Echo Lake (1981), Without Music (1977), The Circular Gates (1974), and Blake's Newton (1972).
+Palmer is the author of fourteen full-length books of poetry, beginning in 1972 with Blake's Newton and most recently in 2021 with Little Elegies for Sister Satan.
+Other notable collections include Company of Moths (2005) (shortlisted for the 2006 Canadian Griffin Poetry Prize), The Promises of Glass (2000), At Passages (1996), Sun (1988), and Notes for Echo Lake (1981).

 A prose work, The Danish Notebook, was published in 1999.
 In the spring of 2007, a chapbook, The Counter-Sky (with translations by Koichiro Yamauchi), was published by Meltemia Press of Japan, to coincide with the Tokyo Poetry and Dance Festival.
-His work has appeared in literary magazines such as Boundary 2, Berkeley Poetry Review, Sulfur, Conjunctions, Grand Street and O-blek.
+Palmer’s work has appeared in literary magazines such as Boundary 2, Berkeley Poetry Review, Sulfur, Conjunctions, Grand Street and O-blek.

 Besides the 2006 Wallace Stevens Award, Michael Palmer's honors include two grants from the Literature Program of the National Endowment for the Arts.
 In 1989-90 he was a Guggenheim Fellow.
 During the years 1992–1994 he held a Lila Wallace-Reader's Digest Fund Writer's Award.
 From 1999 to 2004, he served as a Chancellor of the Academy of American Poets.
-In the spring of 2001 he received the Shelly Memorial Prize Prize from the Poetry Society of America.
+In the spring of 2001 he received the Shelley Memorial Award from the Poetry Society of America.

-Introducing Palmer for a reading at the DIA Arts Center in 1996, Brighde Mullins noted that Palmer's poetics is both "situated yet active".
-Palmer alludes to this himself, perhaps, when he speaks of poetry signaling a "site of passages".
-He says, "The space of the page is taken as a site in itself, a syntactical and visual space to be expressively exploited, as was the case with the Black Mountain poets, as well as writers such as Frank O'Hara, perhaps partly in response to gestural abstract painting."
+Since he seems to explore the nature of language and its relation to human consciousness and perception, Palmer is often associated with the Language poets.
+Of this particular association, Palmer comments in an interview: